akariba/Financial-Mathematics-and-Risk-management/README.md

 - touch CCR;
 - touch the frontend.

-The purpose of this task is ONLY to understand exactly what these two new files contain and whether they can safely help resolve the current Lending entity/CAGID problems.

-Proceed autonomously and complete the full analysis.
+Proceed autonomously.
+Do not ask for confirmation.
+Do not stop until the full analysis and statistics report are complete.

 ==================================================
-1. IDENTIFY THE FILES
+1. IDENTIFY BOTH FILES
 ==================================================

 For each file report: